popy2k14/SOAS/README.md

 ## Optional

 * A bit of soldering is not required, but the ground has to be shared so it is nice to solder that one.
 Depending on your rotary button, you maybe also need to do a little bit of soldering
-* Design a fit for your speaker, or glue the speaker to the case

 ## Installation